Posts

 Image

 Deuteronomy 7:12-26 remind Israel of the blessings of obedience and keeping the covenant.
 These verses also emphasize that remembering who God is and what He has done in the past can help overcome fears.
 This passage closes with strong language regarding idols, using terms like abomination, detest, abhor, and destruction.
 Following are some reflections that may be beneficial to consider when studying this passage: Verses 12-16 What do these verses show about blessings and fruitfulness?
 Verses 17-24 What can help me to overcome my fears?
-Verses 25-26 Given the strong warnings against idols in these verses, is there anything I shuld change or address in my views or actions regarding idols?
+Verses 25-26 Given the strong warnings against idols in these verses, is there anything I should change or address in my views or actions regarding idols?
 For music inspired by this Scripture passage, following is a link to a YouTube video: "Do Not Be Terrified By Them" (Deuteronomy 7:21): Link

 Deuteronomy 7:1-11